Piano Concerto (Britten): Selected recordings

 The pianist Sviatoslav Richter, a friend of Britten's, recorded the work with Britten conducting the English Chamber Orchestra.
 Steven Osborne has recorded the work with Illan Volkov and the BBC Scottish Symphony Orchestra, and the concerto has been performed several times at the BBC Proms by the pianist Leif Ove Andsnes.
-Leif Ove Andsnes also recorded the concerto in 1999 for EMI with the City of Birmingham Symphony Orchestra and conductor Paavo Järvi.
+Andsnes also recorded the concerto in 1999 for EMI with the City of Birmingham Symphony Orchestra and conductor Paavo Järvi.